Home > Thai Appetizers > Grilled Thai Chicken Wings

 This post may contains links affiliate links, please read our disclosure policy.

-Overhead view of wings on a round white plate topped with cilantro.
+Grilled Thai chicken wings on a plate garnished with cilantro.

 My Mom adapted her Gai Yang marinade to use on chicken wings instead since they are easier to work with and more convenient for people to just grab a wing.
-Thus making these a great party appetizer or snack.
+These wings make a great party appetizer or meal with some Thai Sticky Rice.

 Like any recipe, you’ll find variations of a Gai Yang marinade, but this is my Mom’s way to get a flavorful chicken wing without much fuss.

-Chicken in a zip top bag with marinade.
+Raw wings in a gallon bag with Thai marinade.

 The key to perfectly grilled wings that don’t taste burned is to use Indirect Heat.
 You do not want to use high heat because the outside will be burned and the inside uncooked.